jsoconno/terraflow/docs.md

   --help            Show this message and exit.
 ```

-# terraflow data-source create
+# terraflow data create
-Create a data source.
+Create a Terraform data source.
 ## Usage
 ```
-terraflow data-source create [OPTIONS]
+terraflow data create [OPTIONS]
 ```
 ## Options
 ```
   --refresh                      Refresh the downloaded schema file.
-  --schema-filename TEXT         The name of the Terraform schema to use
-                                 locally.
-  --terraform-filename TEXT      The name of the target Terraform file.
+  --terraform-filename TEXT      The name of file to store Terraform resources
+                                 in.
   --provider TEXT                The name of the Terraform provider.
                                  [required]
   --namespace TEXT               The namespace of the Terraform provider.